Ronald McDonald House Charities of the Ozarks, Inc. A Missouri Not-For-Profit Corporation

 President & CEO: Bonnie Keller

 Bonnie is the President and CEO of Ronald McDonald House Charities (RMHC) of the Ozarks, Inc. and The Tooth Truck, Inc. Prior to being named the paid Executive Director of the Ronald McDonald House near Cox South in 1989, Bonnie served in the roles of Volunteer, Board Member and Volunteer Executive Director.
 She was promoted to President & CEO in 1991 and continues in this role as the organization expanded its programs and mission with a grant making program in 1996, the Ronald McDonald Care Mobile in 2002 and the Ronald McDonald House at Mercy Children’s Hospital in 2012.

 Bonnie is a member and past president of the Rotary Club of Springfield Southeast and a member of the Association of Fundraising Professionals (AFP), the All-Star Smiles Sertoma Club and the Price Cutter Charity Championship Executive Board.
 She previously served on the GO LEAD Advisory Board and The Health Commission’s Provider Services Advisory Board.
 Bonnie completed a three-year term on the Springfield Area Chamber of Commerce Board of Directors in 2010, serving as the Vice Chairman of Community Development & Special Events for two years.

-Bonnie was named an Honorary Member of the Greater Springfield Dental Society in 2011 and the 2010 Executive of the Year by the Hawthorn Chapter of IAAP.
-She received the 2008 “Making a Difference for Women” Award from Soroptimist International of Springfield, and in 2004 was named one of the Springfield Business Journal’s “20 Most Influential Women” and the All-Star Smiles Sertoma Club’s “Sertoman of the Year.
+Bonnie was named one of Ingram Magazine’s “50 Missourians You Should Know” in 2015, an Honorary Member of the Greater Springfield Dental Society in 2011 and the 2010 Executive of the Year by the Hawthorn Chapter of IAAP.
+She received the 2008 “Making a Difference for Women” Award from Soroptimist International of Springfield, and in 2004 was named one of the Springfield Business Journal’s “20 Most Influential Women” and the All-Star Smiles Sertoma Club’s “Sertoman of the Year.”
 She was honored as the Outstanding Fundraising Executive by the AFP Ozarks Region Chapter in 2002.

 Bonnie and her husband, Clayton, have three daughters.

 Program Director- Ronald McDonald House: Staci Jensen